The Supra's lengthy gestation period has led to a series of leaks and drip-feed of information in the build-up to its hotly anticipated launch.

 “I can’t disclose specific figures, but the output of this engine is on a par with that which we have with the F-Series from Lexus,” Tada said.
 The RC-F and GS-F make 389lb ft.
 He continued: “But you can imagine from seeing it that the car is light and compact – its wheelbase is even shorter than the GT86’s.
 It’s around 200-300kg lighter than the F-Series [which weighs around 1700-1800kg].”

-This backs information recently leaked onto the web that claimed that the Supra will weigh 1496kg, making it 250kg heavier than the GT86 and 14kg lighter than the fourth-generation Supra, which went out of production in 2002.
+The Supra's expected 1500kg makes it 250kg heavier than the GT86 and 14kg lighter than the fourth-generation Supra, which went out of production in 2002.
 This would also make the car 14kg lighter than a PDK-equipped Porsche 911 Carrera S, with which the Supra's expected 0-62mph time of 3.8sec would make it most comparable.

 Tada says that the Supra will be neutrally balanced and perhaps even more focused than the GT86 sports car, for which he was also the chief engineer.
 “The centre of gravity is lower than the GT86’s,” Tada said, “and body rigidity is twice that of the GT86.”

 As with the GT86, insiders have stated that driving pleasure will rank above outright performance.
 Tada told Autocar earlier this year: "It's really fun to drive this car.
 Front engines, rear drive… with such a concept, you can have the greatest amount of fun to enjoy a drive in the world.
-It's fun on the road as well as the race track, the autobahn and the English countryside".
+It's fun on the road as well as the race track, the autobahn and the English countryside."

 Tada emphasised that the Supra and Z4 will be very different from one another, suggesting that while they share several common parts, their handling will differ by quite some margin.
 He said: "It's different to the Z4; they are two different cars.
 We didn't start by finding common parts.
-We worked on our own ideas to see what cars we wanted to create, then we shared ideas to identify where we can share common parts".
+We worked on our own ideas to see what cars we wanted to create, then we shared ideas to identify where we can share common parts."

 An earlier sighting of the Supra's interior showed BMW switchgear, including a dashboard-mounted infotainment screen and accompanying rotary dial controller on the central tunnel, as well as BMW heating control buttons and a BMW automatic gear selector.
 Toyota might fit its own parts to the final car's interior, but this sighting suggests the electrical architecture beneath will be based on BMW's systems.